subsquid/docs/docs/develop-a-squid/substrate-processor/evm-support.md

 ## Event and transaction data

 The way the Frontier EVM pallet exposes EVM logs and transaction may change due to runtime upgrades.
-The util library [`@subsquid/substrate-frontier-evm`](https://github.com/subsquid/squid/tree/master/util/substrate-frontier-evm) provides helper classes that are aware of the upgrades:
+The util library [`@subsquid/frontier`](https://github.com/subsquid/squid-sdk/tree/master/substrate/frontier) provides helper methods that are aware of the upgrades:

 `getEvmLog(ctx: ChainContext, event: Event): EvmLog`